wso2/puppet-common/README.md

 environment: Puppet environment
 platform: The platform to use. ex: default, kubernetes, mesos
 use_hieradata: Set to true to use Hiera as the data backend
-install_java: Set to true to install the JDK during the Puppet run.
 pattern: Product pattern as defined in the product Puppet module.
 ```